-Public advertises that “We don’t sell you margin loans.”
-A margin loan allows investors to borrow money to buy stock, so that they can purchase more than they have the money for today.
+Public doesn’t do margin loans, at least not yet.
+A margin loan allows investors to borrow money to buy stock so that they can purchase more than they have the money for today.
 A margin loan magnifies your returns on the upside as well as the downside.

 On balance, the fact that Public doesn’t offer this service is probably a good thing for beginners.
 It can be easy to get in over your head when you’re just starting out and have much to learn.
 And margin loans usually only steepen the learning curve while increasing your risk.

 While Public touts its no-margin policy like it’s a good thing, it will absolutely turn off many investors who, rightly or wrongly, believe that they can safely handle the temptation of a loan.
 That said, beginners should not see this as a deterrent and may well view it as Public’s demonstrated commitment to helping them learn how to invest in a safe way.